littlenines/resize-quill-image/README.md

 > If you encounter any bugs, memory leaks, or unexpected behavior, feel free to open an issue on the [GitHub repository](https://github.com/littlenines/resize-quill-image/issues).
 > Your feedback helps make the module better for everyone.
 > If you want to contribute to the project — whether it's fixing a bug or improving performance — your contributions are welcome and appreciated.

+> [!TIP]
+> If you just want the code and prefer to build your own module on top of it, you're free to do that.
+> Everything is located in the `/src` directory for full access and customization.